• Skip to primary navigation

 Tried this recipe?Let us know how it was!

-• A cupcake on a metal cooling rack.
+• Root beer cupcake on a plate.

-Chocolate Cupcakes with Cream Cheese Frosting
+Root Beer Cupcakes with Marshmallow Frosting

 I love when you share my recipes!